The Apple and Dexcom collaboration would allow diabetes patients to track glucose through the Apple Watch, a consumer wearable, according to CNBC.

 “It’s coming,” Dexcom CEO Kevin Sayer told the network.
 “And this tool is great for people with diabetes.”

 Dexcom’s G6 continuous glucose monitoring system is designed for people with diabetes ages two and up.
-The device includes a transmitter, a sensor with an auto-applicator and a touchscreen receiver.
-It eliminates the need for finger sticks and the glucose readings are sent to any Bluetooth-enabled smart device, according to the company.
+The device includes a transmitter and a sensor with an auto-applicator.
+A touchscreen receiver is also available.
+The G6 eliminates the need for finger sticks and the glucose readings are sent to any Bluetooth-enabled smart device.

 “It takes a CGM and makes it much smaller,” Sayer said.
 “It really will be a device, we think, for the ages and a platform forever.
 It’s going to be wonderful.”